ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 transport layer security protocol (e.g., TLS or QUIC) is used between each pair of parties and that the server is always authenticated.

-[TODO: Decide how to authenticate the leader in leader-to-helper and aggregator-to-collector connections.
+[TODO: Decide how to provide mutual authentication in leader-to-helper and aggregator-to-collector connections.
 One option is to use client certificates for TLS; another is to have the leader sign its messages directly, as in Prio v2.]

 [TODO: @chris-wood suggested we specify APIs for producing and consuming each of the messages in the protocol.
 Specific PA protocols would implement this API.]

-[OPEN ISSUE: This needs to be reworked in order to account for protocols, like Hits, that involve multiple rounds of verify/collect.
-See issue #44.]

 **Error handling.**
 In this section, we will use the verbs "abort" and "alert with `[some error